Resilience Corps

 Partners

-Resilience Corps Associates (RCAs) are placed at several expanded learning partner organizations across the city to help high-needs K-12 students in San Jose by providing tutoring and extended-day educational support.
-These programs support schools and students in seven Local Education Agencies (Alpha Public Schools, Alum Rock Union School District, Berryessa School District, Downtown College Prep, Franklin McKinley School District, Mt.
-Pleasant Elementary School District, Oak Grove School District).
+These programs support local schools and students in Local Education Agencies in San José (Alpha Public Schools, Alum Rock Union School District, Berryessa School District, Downtown College Prep, Franklin McKinley School District, Mt.
+Pleasant Elementary School District, Oak Grove School District, etc.).

 Partner Organizations: